IBM-Cloud/terraform-provider-ibm/website/docs/r/is_bare_metal_server.markdown

 - `href` - (String) The URL for this bare metal server
 - `id` - (String) The unique identifier for this bare metal server
 - `memory` - (Integer) The amount of memory, truncated to whole gibibytes
-- `network_interfaces` - (List) The additional network interfaces to create for the bare metal server to this bare metal server.
+- `network_interfaces` - (List) The additional network interfaces for this bare metal server.

   Nested scheme for `network_interfaces`:
     - `allow_ip_spoofing` - (Boolean) Indicates whether IP spoofing is allowed on this interface.
 If false, IP spoofing is prevented on this interface.
 If true, IP spoofing is allowed on this interface.